 Not to worry, as quickly as these will be devoured, there will be nothing to store.
-They’re best on the first day and can be left out at room temperature, covered.
+They’re best on the first day and can be left out at room temperature, lightly covered.

-Other donut recipes
+More donut recipes

 Get the Recipe: Baked Chocolate Donuts with Glaze